tsamaya/arcgis-js-events/README.md

 ## Map Events sample

-This sample fixes jshint issues and uses [Grunt](http://gruntjs.com/) as building tool including a linting task.
+This sample uses [Grunt](http://gruntjs.com/) as building tool including a linting task.

 ## Try it